NREL/Wattile/tests/fixtures/README.md

 - `sequential_splicer`: *dict*

     Containing parameters for enabling sequential data splicing.
-Sequential splicing means when data gets splitted into training, validation, and testing data sets, then each data set retains certain level of continuous data in time.
+Sequential splicing means when data is split into training, validation, and testing data sets, then each data set retains certain level of continuous data in time.

     - `active`: *boolean*